 What is Sumiyoshi Taisha?

-Affectionately known as "Sumiyossan," Sumiyoshi Taisha is a symbolic presence in Osaka, attracting many visitors for New Year's visits and weddings.
+Affectionately known as "Sumiyossan," Sumiyoshi Taisha is a symbolic Osaka landmark, attracting many visitors for New Year’s visits (hatsumode), weddings, and other occasions.

-Founded in 211, Sumiyoshi Taisha is revered as a deity of safe voyages and business prosperity.
+Established in 211 AD, Sumiyoshi Taisha is worshipped as a deity of safe sea voyages and prosperous business.

-Due to its unique architectural style and historical value, it has been designated as a National Treasure and Important Cultural Property.
+Due to its unique architectural style and historical significance, parts of the shrine are designated as National Treasures and Important Cultural Properties.

 Access and Basic Information

-Sumiyoshi Taisha is very conveniently accessible from within Osaka City.
+Sumiyoshi Taisha is very easy to access from within Osaka City.

 - Train: